Monogenesis/HHN-Tribute/README.md

 ## Motivation

 This project was part of a study assignment from the fourth semester.
-The given topic was to create a health data donation app.
+The given topic was: health data donation app.
 The objective was to plan the given topic in a software project from scratch and to implement it with agile methods like scrum.
 A lot of emphasis was put on the use of the Athlassian tools Jira, Confluence and Bitbucket.

 ## Demo